Web Standards atĀ Google

 Only focusing on live sites and without giving too much details for now, here are some random examples that hint at these efforts:

-I suggest this small sample to make clear how we very practically care about standards.
-There are a few Google products and pages out there that deserve some extra attention and special care, yes, but maybe this post sheds some new light on where Google stands.
+I suggest this small sample to demonstrate how we very practically care about standards.
+There are a few Google products and pages out there that deserve extra attention and special care, yes, but maybe this post sheds some new light on where Google stands.

 Update (April 28, 2013)